City Cast DC logo

 DC:

-They make their own wines from grapes that are shipped in.
+The only place in D.C. that makes their own wine.
 You can do a formal tasting or go for just a glass.
 They also have a full restaurant.

-Although they don’t make wine, they specialize in stocking Virginia bottles, and it’s a great way to try out local wines without leaving the city.
+Although they don’t make wine, they stock a lot of local bottles, so it’s a great way to try out local wines without leaving the city.

 This pizza place regularly hosts natural local wine tastings, bringing in wineries from across the region.
 They even have a wine club.